kennysp19/osTicket-with-AD-Home-Lab/README.md

 ---

-### Apache failed to reload — Syntax error on line 12
+### Apache failed to reload, Syntax error on line 12

 The error said it expected `</VirtualHost>` but saw `</VitualHost>`.
 I had missed the `r` in Virtual.
 Apache won't start with mismatched tags.